 - Ask your veterinarian what type of clipper is best for your cat.
 You should also ask for a demonstration on how to trim your cat’s nails.

-- Most cats enjoy soft, cozy beds with deep sides so they can settle down into it.
-This provides your cat with a safe place they can call their own.
+- Most cats enjoy soft, cozy beds with deep sides that they can settle down into.
+These beds provide cats with safe places to rest and sleep.

 - It is helpful to have multiple resting places since cats seek warmth throughout the day.
 They will move to different parts of the house where the sun is shining through the windows.